 The interest generated from the Roanridge Trust is specifically to be used for the training of town and country clergy and rural Christian workers of The Episcopal Church.
 Each year the Roanridge Trust generates approximately $160,000 to be distributed in grants.

-CONTACT: The Rev. Dr. Molly James, Deputy Executive Officer of General Convention
+CONTACT: Betsey Bell, Executive Assistant to the Executive Officer of General Convention

 From Public Affairs